-The imported component can also be removed from within the Knowledge Builder by selecting the component and clicking the right "Delete" icon in the detail view of the component.
+An imported component can be removed from within the Knowledge Builder by selecting the component and clicking the right "Delete" icon in the detail view of the component.

-Musicians \smile arts of the component
+Dox + + Musicians arts of the component

 Configuration All

-A Name = Musicians
+Name ≡ Musicians

 When deleting a component you can choose wether to only delete the component and its sub-objects for additional selection or the entire component including all assigned elements (semantic elements, queries, etc.).